juhp/koji-tool/README.md

 ## History
-The query, install, progress, buildlog-sizes were originally separate programs and projects, and merged together into koji-install (after 0.5) and renamed to koji-tool.
-One can check the other original repos for their history.
+The query, install, progress, buildlog-sizes were originally separate programs and projects (koji-query, koji-install, koji-progress), and merged together into koji-install (after 0.5) and renamed to koji-tool.
+See the other original repos for their history.